-The Chief Executive Officer (CEO) is the Accounting Officer, who has responsibility for the Trust's overall management and staffing.
-The CEO, as Accounting Officer, is personally responsible to Parliament, and to the accounting officer of the ESFA, for the resources under their control, and is responsible for assuring the Trustees that there is compliance with the Academies Financial Handbook, the academy's Funding Agreement and all relevant aspects of company and charitable law.
+The Chief Executive Officer (CEO) is the Trust's Accounting Officer, who has responsibility for the trust's overall management and staffing.
+The CEO, as Accounting Officer, is personally responsible to Parliament, and to the accounting officer of the ESFA, for the resources under their control, and is responsible for assuring the Trustees that there is compliance with the Academy Trust Handbook, the Trust's Funding Agreement and all relevant aspects of company and charitable law.
 The CEO also has responsibilities for keeping proper financial records and accounts, and for the management of opportunities and risks.

-The delivery of the Trust's detailed accounting processes is delegated to the Trust Business Manager, as Chief Financial Officer - whose key responsibilities include: preparation of the annual accounts; preparation and monitoring of the budget; technical financial advice; and liaison with the academy's internal and external auditors.
+The delivery of the Trust's detailed accounting processes is delegated to the Trust Business Manager, as Chief Financial Officer (CFO) - whose key responsibilities include: preparation of the annual accounts; preparation and monitoring of the budget; technical financial advice; and liaison with the Trust's internal and external auditors.
+The CFO is an accredited School Resource Management Advisor (SRMA).